Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 Substitutions for formatting

 Use substitutions to create format strings, which you’ll include in formatting functions in custom formulas.
+Learn more about custom formulas.

 If you want to use substitutions in a query, check the documentation for the SQL syntax of that data source type to ensure you’re using the correct substitutions.